Beside the Mountain

 Milk

-My family drinks dairy-free milk and plant-based milks.
+My family moreso drinks dairy-free milk and plant-based milks.
 These are often full of fillers, preservatives, sweeteners, and sodium.
 Buy the ones with the shortest ingredient list.
 Or make your own!
 I have 1-3 of these in my kitchen every week for smoothies, granola, or baking.

 • Almond milk (amazing homemade recipe)